dustdustinthewind/IntralismQoLMod/README.md

 - Audio Waveform in background doesn't delete when loading a new map.
 Vanilla Bug.
 Workaround: restart the editor.
 Seems to be one that stumped oxy as well, he tried several times to delete it)
 - Event Editor drop-down doesn't always position properly.
 Vanilla Bug.
 Workaround: Scroll time, open/close the event editor.
 - Editor overwrites custom values if they are out of range.
 Vanilla Bug.
 Workaround: Don't apply changes to events with values set manually in config.txt.
 - Highscore doesn't save the first time you play a new map.
 Vanilla Bug.
-Workaround: End the map before starting proper.
+Workaround: Stop the map before starting proper.

-### Working on
-- Test Map from current time
-- Add Shift key modifier to BPM scroll to scroll faster.

 ### TO DO / Feature Wishlist (Feel free to [request](https://github.com/FlyingRabidUnicornPig/IntralismQoLMod/issues))
 - Open last edited map